Illinois: The State of Illinois prior to the Civil War

 In 1818, Illinois became the 21st U.S. state.
 The capital remained at Kaskaskia, headquartered in a small building rented by the state.
 In 1819, Vandalia became the capital, and over the next 18 years, three separate buildings were built to serve successively as the capitol building.
 In 1837, the state legislators representing Sangamon County, under the leadership of state representative Abraham Lincoln, succeeded in having the capital moved to Springfield, where a fifth capitol building was constructed.
 A sixth capitol building was erected in 1867, which continues to serve as the Illinois capitol today.

 Though it was ostensibly a "free state", there was nonetheless slavery in Illinois.
 The ethnic French had owned black slaves since the 1720s, and American settlers had already brought slaves into the area from Kentucky.
 Slavery was nominally banned by the Northwest Ordinance, but that was not enforced for those already holding slaves.
 When Illinois became a state in 1818, the Ordinance no longer applied, and about 900 slaves were held in the state.
 As the southern part of the state, later known as "Egypt" or "Little Egypt", was largely settled by migrants from the South, the section was hostile to free blacks.
-Settlers were allowed to bring slaves with them for labor, but, in 1822, state residents voted against making slavery legal.
+Edward Coles, the second Governor of Illinois who was born in Virginia, participated in a campaign to block extending existing slavery in Illinois after winning the 1822 Illinois gubernatorial election.
+In 1824, state residents voted against making slavery legal by a vote of 6640 against to 4972 for.

 Still, most residents opposed allowing free blacks as permanent residents.
 Some settlers brought in slaves seasonally or as house servants.
 The Illinois Constitution of 1848 was written with a provision for exclusionary laws to be passed.
 In 1853, John A. Logan helped pass a law to prohibit all African Americans, including freedmen, from settling in the state.

 The winter of 1830–1831 is called the "Winter of the Deep Snow"; a sudden, deep snowfall blanketed the state, making travel impossible for the rest of the winter, and many travelers perished.
 Several severe winters followed, including the "Winter of the Sudden Freeze".
 On December 20, 1836, a fast-moving cold front passed through, freezing puddles in minutes and killing many travelers who could not reach shelter.
 The adverse weather resulted in crop failures in the northern part of the state.
 The southern part of the state shipped food north, and this may have contributed to its name, "Little Egypt", after the Biblical story of Joseph in Egypt supplying grain to his brothers.